harpercs/english105_unit3/README.md

 This can help government officials to address the amount of uninsured children and find a solution.

+Acknowledgments: Professor Gotzler for the dataset and for the project

 ## Visualization

 This heatmap visualizes the percentage of uninsured children in North Carolina by county.